spapas/spapas.github.io/content/django-cbv-tutorial.rst

 (on place 3,4,5 and 7,8,9) thus *only* their last occurence will be kept in the list.
 So the resulting MRO is the following:

-``[DefaultHeaderContextCustomClassView, DefaultHeaderBetterCustomClassView, DefaultContextBetterCustomClassView, BetterCustomClassView, CustomClassView, object]``.
+``[DefaultHeaderContextCustomClassView, DefaultHeaderBetterCustomClassView, DefaultContextBetterCustomClassView, BetterCustomClassView, CustomClassView, object]``

 One funny thing here is that the ``DefaultHeaderContextCustomClassView`` *will actually work* properly because the ``get_header`` will be found in ``DefaultHeaderBetterCustomClassView`` and the